 Feelings on love, on death, the good or bad,

 A lawyer, a prostitute and a playwright walk into a room.
 And then they stay.
 Shakespeare (Shax) runs London’s most popular theatre, but now he’s forced to shelter inside due to an outbreak of plague.
 With the theatres closed and no distractions, what’s left to be done is to write a new masterpiece.
 Assisted by two unlikely companions, Shax (and favorite Next Act playwright Bill Cain) explore the mysteries of life, love and death while navigating the complexities of a world under quarantine lockdown.

-Season tickets and memberships are on sale now!
+Season tickets, memberships and single tickets are all on sale now!
 Click here to buy.

 Please contact the Next Act Theatre ticket office at (414) 278-0765 or firstname.lastname@example.org with any questions.